 If you want to save on your monthly payment but find that refinancing isn’t the right fit, consider these alternatives:

 - Modify your loan.
 Contact your lender and ask to speak to someone in the loss mitigation department to modify your car loan.
 Notify the representative that you’re experiencing financial hardship and inquire about options to make your auto loan more affordable and avoid repossession.

 - Swap your car for a cheaper option.
 Explore the inventory at local dealerships and make a list of vehicles with lower price points and monthly payments that won’t stretch your budget too thin.
 Narrow down your list of options, visit the dealership and negotiate a deal that gets you a fair price for your trade-in and the car you purchase.

-Otherwise, consider modifying your current loan to get a better deal if refinancing doesn’t make financial sense.
-You can also trade your car in or sell it privately if refinancing isn’t the best decision for you.
+Consider modifying your loan to get a better deal if refinancing doesn’t make financial sense.
+You can also trade your car in or sell it privately if refinancing isn’t your best option.